-On August 10, 2015, the U.S. EPA finalized requirements for air agencies to characterize air quality around sources that emit 2,000 tons per year (tpy) or more of SO2.
+On August 10, 2015, the U.S. EPA finalized the SO2 Data Requirements Rule (DRR) for air agencies to characterize air quality around sources that emit 2,000 tons per year (tpy) or more of SO2.
 On January 5, 2016, MDE notified EPA Region III of six SO2 emissions sources located in Maryland for which air quality will be characterized.
-These sources are listed in Table 4-12, along with 2014 emissions data, which are the basis for the Rule.
+These sources are listed in Table 4-8, along with 2014 emissions data, which were the basis for the application of the DRR.